Sacramento Motorcycle Accident Attorney

 Police reports can contain both facts and opinions.
 Details of when and where the collision happened are facts but an officer’s determination of fault may be inaccurate, especially since he or she didn’t watch the accident occur.
 Instead, the officer determines fault based on the accounts of the involved parties and evidence on the accident scene, which may lead to inaccuracies.

 If the PHP or police report names you as the liable party, there are other ways to prove fault in your case.
 Evidence from the scene and witness testimonies can help determine the events of the incident.
 The court may rule differently from the police report during your claim.
 Our motorcycle accident attorneys have the resources to investigate your case and correctly determine fault.

 Who Is Liable in a Motorcycle Accident?

 Like many other types of personal injury cases, liability in motorcycle accidents works under the laws of negligence.
 If a driver acts thoughtlessly or carelessly and harms another person, then the driver is liable for the victim’s injuries.

 Often, motorists are negligent by not following the rules of the road, driving while distracted, or not paying attention for motorcycles on the road.
 Likewise, a motorcycle rider can also be the liable party if he or she also doesn’t obey traffic laws.
-Not wearing a helmet can also make the motorcyclist liable for any head injuries.
+Not wearing a motorcycle helmet can also make the motorcycle rider liable for any head injuries.
 If the accident occurred due to a manufacturing error, then the manufacturer will be liable.

 It’s possible for the involved parties to share liability for a motorcycle accident.
-When this happens, the injured parties can still seek compensation but the court will reduce the final damages reward by how much the injured person contributed to the accident.
+When this happens, the injured parties can still seek fair compensation but the court will reduce the final damages reward by how much the injured person contributed to the accident.